montythummar/YoutubeExplode/ReadMe.md

 ===================

-Zero-dependency .NET library that parses out various public information on Youtube videos, including download URLs.
+Zero-dependency light-weight .NET library that parses out various public information on Youtube videos, including download URLs.
 Works with signed videos.

+**Download demo:**
+If you want to download the demo - head to the releases page.

 **Parsed data:**